top of page

 Music Kart

-(Tokyo-based ensemble combining Contemporary Classical & Pop)
+(Tokyo-based ensemble combining Contemporary Classical & Pop and Guest Artists)

 Gaku Yamada, electric guitar